 -Recommended date for early voting clerk to issue order calling for appointment of signature verification committee.
 (Sec.
 87.027).
-This form may be used to issue order: Order Calling for Signature Verification Committee.
-If the signature verification committee will start meeting on Sunday, April 17, 2016, early voting clerk must post copy of the order calling for appointment of the signature verification committee on or before this date.
-The notice must remain posted continuously for at least 10 days before the first day the committee meets.
+This form may be used to issue order: Order Calling for Signature Verification Committee (PDF).
+If the signature verification committee will start meeting on Sunday, April 15, 2018, early voting clerk must post a copy of the order calling for appointment of the signature verification committee on or before this date, in order to give notice of the meeting.
+The order must remain posted continuously for at least 10 days before the first day the committee meets.
 (Sec.
 87.027, 1.006).